zackstout/aoc-2025/remaining.md

 ### --- Day 24: Air Duct Spelunking ---

+Part one: ⭐

+(Ran in about 8s.)

 Fewest number of steps to reach every target square at least once.

+Hm, so it seems like we could first use a number of BFS calls, to determine distance between any given pair of points.

+And that would produce a graph, and it seems like we would need to find a minimal spanning tree of that graph..

+Ah, not quite.
+Since we need to traverse it, it's actually closer to Traveling Salesman or Hamiltonian Path...

+Which fortunately we can brute force here because the number of nodes is so small!

+Now, in part two, we just need to return to the start... shouldn't that just be a matter of adding in a single distance to each path..?

+Yes!
+Beautiful!

 ---